lsenjov/fortune-runs-deep/README.md

 You can spend Fortune Points until you run out.
 You get your Return in Fortune Points back each scene (your GM will tell you).

+### Skill Checks

+1. GM calculates TN (generally 2 + current difficulty)
+2. Roll 2d6 + Skill + Parent Statistic + Any applicable profession.
+In the case of profession checks, the skill is counted twice.
+3. Compare to the TN.
+If equal or greater, you succeed.

 ### Attacking:

 1. To hit:  Roll 2d6 plus your Attack Bonus, minus the weapon's inaccuracy (for range), or slow (for melee).
 You must equal or beat the target's avoidance.